 There is no justifiable reason for driving after drinking or using over-the-counter medication, prescription drugs, or illegal substances.
 It doesn’t matter how close the driver is to their destination, how much they want to get to the next place, or if they “only” had a few.

 A study on trends in drugged driving published in the American Journal of Epidemiology emphasized the fact that it is not just the use of alcohol that is driving the high rate of deaths on the road due to drugged driving.
-The most commonly detected drug among drivers arrested for DUI was marijuana, and rates of use of other drugs of abuse, like prescription drugs, has been rising as well.
+The most commonly detected drug among drivers arrested for DUI was marijuana, and rates of use of other drugs of abuse, like prescription drugs, have been rising as well.
 The study also found that it is not just young people who are driving while under the influence, but about 25 percent of drugged drivers responsible for fatal car accidents were over the age of 50.

 Another study found that while 9 percent of teens reported driving after drinking alcohol, 12 percent said they got behind the wheel of a car after using marijuana.
 The notion that a drug is harmless because it is legal or prescribed by a doctor is false.
 It does not make it safer to use before performing any activity that requires presence and focused attention.
 The decision to drive while under the influence even one time indicates a serious use of substances that needs to be reconsidered.